wesley-trust/wesleytrust-com/_posts/2021-04-08-graph-api-em-config.md

 ## Device Compliance for Windows 10
 This definition is available here: [REF-03][em-ref3], which you can access from my GitHub.

+This sets some recommendations such as requiring device encryption and secure boot, requiring antivirus and the firewall to be enabled.

 Example below: